 Take off your rose-colored glasses

 You can find loads of blog posts on how great France is with the simple click of a mouse.
 There’s no shortage of those — and France is great.
 I wouldn’t still be here otherwise.
 But….
-I’d be doing you a disservice if all I wrote about was how wonderful France is.
+I’d be doing you a disservice if all I wrote about was how wonderful France is and never told you about some of the obstacles you may want to seriously consider.

 As a foreigner coming to live in a new country, there will be culture shock, language difficulty even if you already speak French, homesickness, bureaucracy, finding an apartment, etc. And let’s not forget regular life problems that seem to be magnified when you’re so far away from what feels comfortable.
 I’m talking about things like health issues, death of a loved one, relationship trouble, financial problems, etc.